-- A. Instructions for Post-Graduates from a Texas College or University and Non-Certified Out-of-State Applicants - 1.
-Attend a required information session. - 2.
-Apply for admission through the Graduate College. - 3.
-Apply to the Certification Officer in the College of Education Academic Advising Center for a certification - Successfully complete the certification plan. - 4.
-5. Pass all required state certification examinations. - Apply for certification online. - Certified Out-of-State Applicants - Persons holding a valid teacher certificate from another state must apply to the State Board for Education Certification, www.sbec.state.tx.us, for either a certificate or a certification plan.
+- A. Instructions for Post-Graduates from a Texas College or University and Non-Certified Outof-State Applicants - 1.
+Apply for admission through the Graduate College. - 2.
+Attend a required information session. - 3.
+Apply to the Certification Officer in the College of Education Academic Advising Center for a deficiency plan. - 4.
+Successfully complete the deficiencies. - 5.
+Apply for certification in the College of Education Academic Advising Center. - B. Certified Out-of-State Applicants - Persons holding a valid teacher certificate from another state must apply to the State Board for Education Certification, 1001 Trinity, Austin, TX 78701, for either a certificate or a deficiency plan.